scerbo-robert/git_practice/book.md

 - more excitement

-- less excitement, this could mean old age
+- less excitement, or taking it easy!